Assessing the Effect of Cross-Domain Mapping on Creativity in Humans and Large Language Models: Discussion

-In addition, our design captures one-shot idea generation, whereas real-world creativity is inherently iterative: ideas are criticized, combined, revised, and gradually made workable.
-Future work should therefore study iterative workflows which could instantiate explicit mechanisms that humans naturally use in creative practice---e.g., reflection and adversarial critique that could be implemented either within models (self-critique and refinement loops), in multi-agent or cultural-evolution paradigms, or in human–AI collaborations.
+Our design captures one-shot idea generation, whereas real-world creativity is inherently iterative: ideas are criticized, combined, revised, and gradually made workable.
+Future work should therefore study iterative workflows which could instantiate explicit mechanisms that humans naturally use in creative practice---e.g., reflection and adversarial critique that could be implemented either within models (self-critique and refinement loops), in multi-agent settings, or in human--AI collaborations.
+Second, our originality, feasibility, and utility ratings come from lay judges, which is appropriate for consumer products but leaves unanswered how domain experts or markets would adjudicate the same ideas.
+Third, we observe what each system produced, not the candidate mappings it considered and discarded; our finding that LLMs default to structural transfer is therefore a claim about outputs, not about the underlying generative process.
+Probing that process through e.g., sampling distributions of completions, reasoning traces, or internal representations, is a natural next step we leave to future work.